 - When the dough is harden enough such that you can still roll it easily, take the disk of dough out of the fridge and roll out to about a 9” circle (working with one disk at a time).

-- Take a quarter of the marzipan, about 3.5 oz, and spread it on top of the dough.
-You want to first make a ring of marzipan about 1” – 2” from the edge of the circle, then use a spatula or your fingers, press and spread it out as closed to the edge as you can and into the middle of the circle leaving about 1” circle in the middle without marzipan.
-So basically you’re making a donut shape marzipan layer on top of the 9” circle of dough.
+- Take a quarter of the almond paste, about 3.5 oz, and spread it on top of the dough.
+You want to first make a ring of marzipan about 1” – 2” from the edge of the circle, then use a spatula or your fingers, press and spread it out as closed to the edge as you can and into the middle of the circle leaving about 1” circle in the middle without almond paste.
+So basically you’re making a donut shape almond paste layer on top of the 9” circle of dough.

 - Then cut the circle into 12 triangles, first cut the circle into quarters, then cut each quarter into thirds.
 I used a pizza cutter for this step.